 Abarim Publications' online Biblical Greek Dictionary

-- Together with adverb δις (dis), which comes from the cardinal number δυο (duo), meaning two, and which means twice: the cardinal number δισχιλιοι (dischilioi), meaning two thousand (Mark 5:13).
+- Together with adverb δις (dis), which comes from the cardinal number δυο (duo), meaning two, and which means twice: the cardinal number δισχιλιοι (dischilioi), meaning two thousand (Mark 5:13 only).

-- Together with the adverb επτακις (heptakis), which means seven-fold and which derives from επτα (hepta), meaning seven: the cardinal number επτακισχιλιοι (heptakischilioi), meaning seven thousand (Romans 11:4).
+- Together with the adverb επτακις (heptakis), which means seven-fold and which derives from επτα (hepta), meaning seven: the cardinal number επτακισχιλιοι (heptakischilioi), meaning seven thousand (Romans 11:4 only).

-- Together with the cardinal number πεντε (pente), meaning five: the cardinal number πεντακισχιλιοι (pentakischilioi), meaning five thousand (Matthew 14:21, Luke 9:14, John 6:10).
+- Together with the cardinal number πεντε (pente), meaning five: the cardinal number πεντακισχιλιοι (pentakischilioi), meaning five thousand.
+This word is used 6 times; see full concordance.

-- Together with a derivation of the cardinal number τετρα (tetra), meaning four: the cardinal number τετρακισχιλιοι (tetrakischilioi), meaning four thousand (Matthew 15:38, Mark 8:9, Acts 21:38).
+- Together with a derivation of the cardinal number τετρα (tetra), meaning four: the cardinal number τετρακισχιλιοι (tetrakischilioi), meaning four thousand.
+This word occurs 5 times; see full concordance.